- ~ Essential Packing List

 - Tweezers/Nail Clipper - Tweezers for picking unwanted hairs and splinters and the nail clippers to keep your toe nails nice and short.
 This is a backpacker/hiker secret, especially important if your Camino includes any downhill.
 The short toenails help prevent the toe jam that creates black toe nails from the constant hammering of the nails contacting the front of the boot.
 The "black" is from the bleeding under the toenails.

 - Needle/Thread - not only for repairing clothes, but for popping a blister, before putting Compeed on it.
-Leave the thread in the blister to keep it draining and flat.
+Leave the thread in the blister to keep it draining and flat, under the Compeed!
+Please also use an antiseptic on your skin prior to treating a blister this way!!

 Any other first aid item is readily available everywhere in the ubiquitous farmacias.